hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

         "https://rpc.steemviz.com",
         "https://steemd.minnowsupportproject.org"
     ],
-    "startSteemBlock": 25647669, // last Steem block parsed by the node "genesisSteemBlock": 25647669, // first block that was parsed by the sidechain, needs to be the same on all nodes listening to the sidechain id previously defined
+    "startSteemBlock": 29862600, // last Steem block parsed by the node "genesisSteemBlock": 29862600, // first block that was parsed by the sidechain, needs to be the same on all nodes listening to the sidechain id previously defined
 ```
-You'll also have to create a .env file in the root folder with the following entries:
+(not necessary for now) You'll also have to create a .env file in the root folder with the following entries:

 ```
 NODE_ENV=production